RobTrehy/LaravelUserPreferences/README.md

 If no default value was found, this method will return `false`

 ### Get a preference
-Use this method to get the value of a user preference.
+Use this method to get the value of a preference for the **currently authenticated user**.
 ```PHP
 UserPreferences::get(string [setting]);
 ```

 ### Get all preferences
-Use this method to get all of the user preferences
+Use this method to get all of the **currently authenticated user**'s preferences
 ```PHP
 UserPreferences::all()
 ```

 ### Check if a user has a specific preference
-To check if a user has a specific preference set, you can call
+To check if the **currently authenticated user** has a specific preference set, you can call
 ```PHP
 UserPreferences::has(string [setting]);
 ```